xemuliam/docker-nifi/README.md

 $> eval $(docker-machine env --swarm host1)`
 $> docker-compose ps
 ```
 Now you can see all containers with status and bind ports.
+Use ip and port in your web-browser.

 # Flex the Cluster
 Change the number of processing nodes in a cluster (`worker` is the worker node service name from our `docker-compose.yml`):
 ```
-&>  docker-compose scale worker=2
+$>  docker-compose scale worker=2
 $> docker-compose ps`
 ```
 Now go to the NCM host and click on the `Cluster` menu item on the right.
 New nodes will appear shortly after registering with the